zenna/canyoupleaseappreciatethis/_posts/2020-03-25-advance-directive.md

 The following questions are taken from New York State's "Advance Directives: Making your Wishes Known and Honored," and are meant to guide healthcare decisions on my behalf if I become unable to make decisions for myself.
 The answers are from and about me (Emily Mackevicius): as with other contemplations, others' thoughts will differ from mine.

-<em>Health care proxy: </em> If I become unable to make my own health care decisions, I would like my sister, Claire Mackevicius, to make any and all health care decisions for me.
-If Claire were unwilling, unable, or unavailable I would like my parents to fill this role.
+<em>Health care proxy: </em> If I become unable to make my own health care decisions, I would like my sister to make any and all health care decisions for me.
+If she were unwilling, unable, or unavailable I would like my parents to fill this role.

 <em>1.
 Would you want your doctor to withhold or withdraw medical treatment, if that medical treatment will only prolong dying? </em> Yes, please.